Austrått, Rogaland

-Austrått is a borough of the city of Sandnes in the western part of the large municipality of Sandnes in Rogaland county, Norway.
+Austrått is a borough of the city of Sandnes in the western part of the large Sandnes Municipality in Rogaland county, Norway.
 The 6 km2 borough lies just southeast of the main city centre of Sandnes.
 The borough has a population (2016) of 8,251.
 Austrått was part of the borough of Bogafjell prior to 2011, when it was split off as a separate borough.
 Høyland Church is located in Austrått.